youzer-name/node-red-contrib-multi-ping/README.md

 A Node-RED node to ping multiple hosts with advanced logic modes.

+I use this node to check whether a phone is reachable via either LAN or via VPN wtih a different IP on each network.

 ## Features
 - Enter a comma-separated list of IPs or hostnames to ping